Quarks0/bolgrotSim/README.md

 ## Current tasks
 - [] Render the full grid
 - [] Render the player + Bolgrot
-- [] Add the implementation of turns (ready would be nice for re-use but we'll see how far the rabbit hold we go)
+- [] Add the implementation of turns (ready would be nice for re-use but we'll see how far the rabbit hole we go)
 - [] Add logic for attracting
 - [] Add the 3 movement spells + AP
 - [] Add glyphs for spawning adds.
-This also involves looking at various screenshots for spawn locations as they seem pseudo random
+This also involves looking at various screenshots for spawn locations as they seem pseudo random.
+Note: 36 spawns over 6 turns
 - [] Add flames (adds)
 - [] Add logic for moving onto add to remove
 - [] Add logic for adds attracting upon spell cast, Spell #3